-'Our vision for Great Bowden, in 20 years' time, is that it will still be a pleasant and thriving place to live and an enjoyable place to visit, offering a range of local activities to a diverse, multigenerational population.
+'Our vision for Great Bowden, in 20 years' time, is that it will still be a pleasant and thriving place to live and an enjoyable place to visit, offering a range of local activities to a diverse, multi-generational population.

 It will have increased in size through managed and sustainable growth in keeping with Great Bowden's village character.
-New housing developments will have been located on sites that minimise negative impacts on the environment, existing traffic, parking or community resources while providing the residents who will live there with all of the attractions that Great Bowden can offer.
+New housing developments will have been located on sites that minimise negative impacts on the environment, existing traffic, parking or community resources while providing the residents who live there with all of the attractions that Great Bowden can offer.
 New residents will be enabled to contribute positively to the social and commercial life of the village.
 New housing developments will also provide opportunities for existing residents to find accommodation suitable to their circumstances.

-Traffic and parking issues will have been managed as a priority, in order to mitigate safety risks arising from new developments, especially at all of the entrances to Great Bowden.
 The village will feel a safe place in which to live and move around, whether by car or bicycle or on foot, offering easy and continuing access to a range of countryside activities such as walking, cycling, horse-riding and exercising dogs.

-Becauseof its setting, there will be a continuingrisk that the village will be taken into the wider urban development of Market Harborough.
-Our vision sees Great Bowden, in20 years' time, remaining an independent and distinct separate settlement within attractive countryside, thereby maintaining its character and agricultural setting.
+Because of its setting, there will be a continuing risk that the village will be taken into the wider urban development of Market Harborough.
+Our vision sees Great Bowden, in 20 years' time, remaining an independent and distinct separate settlement within attractive countryside, thereby maintaining its character and agricultural setting.
 Transport connections and other community resources appropriate to a village population will continue to be available.
 It will feel socially inclusive and have its own school, shops and pubs which will continue to serve an important integrating function for the community.
-Great Bowden will offer all of the residents the opportunity to havea sense of well being and to be proud to live in the village.'
+Great Bowden will offer all of the residents the opportunity to have a sense of well being and to be proud to live in the village.'